 1 prepared 9-inch graham cracker crumb pie shell

 Whipped cream and chopped nuts, optional garnish

-3 medium size apples (Use any baking apple or, for sweeter taste, use Red Delicious apples)
+3 medium-size apples (Use any baking apple or, for a sweeter taste, use Red Delicious apples)

 1 teaspoon lemon juice